bamler-lab/constriction/README.md

-   of more low-level primitives that allow researchers to come up with specialized variants of existing source coding algorithms (for example, `constriction` provides adapters for making custom defined probability distributions *exactly* invertible in fixed-point arithmetic so that they can be used with the provided entropy coders; TODO).
+   of more low-level primitives that allow researchers to come up with specialized variants of existing source coding algorithms (for example, `constriction` provides adapters for making custom defined probability distributions *exactly* invertible in fixed-point arithmetic so that they can be used with the provided entropy coders).
 2. **to simplify the transition from research code to reliable software products** by exposing a superset of the exact same algorithms that the Python API provides also as a Rust crate; if your research lead to a successful prototype of a new compression method